ymadoff/ryba/spark/history_server/install.coffee.md

 # Apache Spark History Server

 The history servers comes with the spark-client package.
 The single difference is in the configuration for  kerberos properties.

-We does not recommand using the spark WEB UI because it does not support SSL.
-Moreover it does make Yarn redirect the tracking URL to the WEBUI which prevents the user to see the log after the job has finished in the resource Manager web interface.
+We do not recommand using the spark WEB UI because it does not support SSL.
+Moreover it does make Yarn redirect the tracking URL to the WEBUI which prevents the user to see the log after the job has finished in the YARN Resource Manager web interface.

     module.exports =  header: 'Spark History Server Install', handler: ->
       {spark, realm, hadoop_group} = @config.ryba
-      {spark} = (@contexts 'ryba/spark/history_server', require('./configure').handler)[0].config.ryba
       {kadmin_principal, kadmin_password, admin_server} = @config.krb5.etc_krb5_conf.realms[realm]
       krb5 = @config.krb5.etc_krb5_conf.realms[realm]
       {java_home} = @config.java